 Another film based in Scotland which captures the hearts of us Scots is also by Bill Forsyth.
 Gregory’s Girl is set in Cumbernauld, North Lanarkshire, and the coming-of-age tale centres around Gregory, an awkward teenager.
 Gregory is infatuated with Dorothy, his classmate who has made it onto the school football team, and his attempts at wooing Dorothy win the hearts of the audience.
 Maybe, just maybe, Gregory will win the affection of the girl he fancies.

 The cityscape scenery may not be as beautiful as it is in Local Hero, but the characters are just as loveable.

 3. Salmon Fishing in the Yemen (2011)

 As the title may suggest, it is indeed set in Yemen.
 But this tale about building a salmon fishery in the heart of the desert begins its upstream journey in Scotland, with the need for a very Scottish product: salmon.
-In this tale, a wealthy businessman (Sheikh) wants to take his favourite past time (fishing) from Scotland to his homeland in Yemen.
-He enlists the help of a fisheries expert (Fred) who believes this plan is absurd, but Sheikh’s determination and belief in the project are endearing and Fred has to pursue the challenge.
+In this tale, a fabulously wealthy Sheikh wants to take his favourite past time (fishing) from Scotland to his homeland in Yemen.
+He enlists the help of a fisheries expert Fred (played by Ewan McGregor)who believes this plan is absurd, but Sheikh’s determination and belief in the project are endearing and Fred has to pursue the challenge.
 Ardverikie Estate features in this story, a lochside house located near the Cairngorms which will play on your heart strings and make you long for a Scottish adventure.
 This tale flows swiftly into a story of believing in the impossible, keeping the faith and staying true to yourself in times of impossibility and strife.